emadamic/Adamic_Assn5/README.md

 1. First run "Update_GuestList.ipynb".
 This is a Jupyter notebook that will create a text file "updated_guest_list.txt" in your current directory, which is the Part 3 of the assignment.

 2. Adamic_Assn5 is written via argument parsing.
-Via command line, run: python3 Adamic_Assn5 <name of guest list txt file>.
+Via command line, run: python3 Adamic_Assn5 << name of guest list txt file >>

 > python3 Adamic_Assn5 guest_list.txt